paulsuh/pytest-scenario-files/docs/source/responses_integration.rst

         url: https://www.example.com/rest/endpoint3
         body: Text body of the http response3

+This is intended to be used with the ``psf_expected_result`` fixture and an indirectly parameterized override for error scenarios.
+See the data files that go with the detailed example section to see how it all works together.

 Use with ``moto`` when mocking AWS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you are using the package `moto`_ to mock out AWS services, note